Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Introduction

 \section{Introduction}

 Molecular interactions~\cite{tomasi1994molecular}, which describe attractive or repulsive forces between molecules and between non-bonded atoms, are crucial in the research of chemistry, biochemistry and biophysics, and come as foundation processes of various downstream applications, including drug discovery, material design, etc~\citep{sapoval2022current, tran2023open, vamathevan2019applications}.
-There are different types of molecular interactions.
-In this paper, we mainly focus on the ones that exist in bimolecular complexes, such as protein and protein complexes, protein and small molecular complexes.
+There are different types of molecular interactions, and this paper mainly focuses on the ones that exist in bimolecular complexes, consisting of proteins, small molecules or RNA/DNAs.
 Specifically, to better capture their physical effects, we study molecular interactions via 3D geometry where atom coordinates are always provided.

-Modeling molecular interaction relies heavily on how to represent molecules appropriately.
-In recent studies, Graph Neural Networks (GNNs) are applied for this purpose~\cite{gilmer2017neural, jin2018junction}.
+Modeling molecular interaction relies heavily on appropriate representation of molecules.
+Recent studies apply Graph Neural Networks (GNNs) for this purpose~\cite{gilmer2017neural, jin2018junction}.
 This is motivated by the fact that graphs naturally represent molecules, by considering atoms as nodes and inter-atom interactions or bonds as edges.
-When further encapsulating 3D atom coordinates, geometric graphs~\cite{gasteiger2020directional, schutt2017schnet, stark20223d} are used in place of conventional notions that solely encode topology.
+When further encapsulating 3D atom coordinates, geometric graphs~\cite{gasteiger2020directional, schutt2017schnet, stark20223d} are used in place of conventional graph modeling that solely encodes topology.
 To process geometric graphs, equivariant GNNs, a new kind of GNNs that meet E(3) equivariance regarding translation, rotation and reflection are proposed, which exhibit promising performance in molecule interaction tasks~\cite{kong2022molecule, luo2022antigen, townshend2020atom3d, zhang2022e3bind}.